Featured Meteorologist Kelly (Costa) Reardon

 Kelly Reardon

-Kelly Reardon is the meteorologist for Cleveland.com, an entirely new position which allowed her pave her own way.
-She has a strong science background, with a Bachelor’s of Science degree in Meteorology in the College of Engineering from Florida Institute of Technology.
-Her education was heavily focused on physics and math, to give a deep understanding behind how the weather and climate works, not just simply forecasting for it.
+Kelly was the meteorologist for Cleveland.com, an entirely new position which allowed her to pave her own way.
+She has a strong science background, with a Bachelor of Science degree in Meteorology from the College of Engineering at the Florida Institute of Technology.
+Her education was heavily focused on physics and math to understand better how the weather and climate work, not just simply forecasting it.
 While at school, she was a student intern with the National Weather Service office in Melbourne, Florida.

-Update: Kelly Reardon is a TV Meteorologist with FOX Weather.
+Update: Kelly is now a TV Meteorologist with FOX Weather.
 Follow Kelly on Twitter

 Or on Facebook